VCityTeam/py3dtilers/Doc/CityTilerUsage.md

 ### OBSELETE: Visualizing the resulting tileset (debugging temporary notes)

-Once [installed and ran](Install.md) and in order to 3D visulalize the results produced by the Tilers you might
+Once installed and ran <!--[installed and ran](Install.md)--> and in order to 3D visulalize the results produced by the Tilers you might
 * install https://github.com/AnalyticalGraphicsInc/3d-tiles-samples
   and point the resulting junk directory holding the produced tileset